Sunscreen: Sun protection factor and labeling

 The SPF can be measured by applying sunscreen to the skin of a volunteer and measuring how long it takes before sunburn occurs when exposed to an artificial sunlight source.
 In the US, such an in vivo test is required by the FDA.
 It can also be measured in vitro with the help of a specially designed spectrometer.
 In this case, the actual transmittance of the sunscreen is measured, along with the degradation of the product due to being exposed to sunlight.
 In this case, the transmittance of the sunscreen must be measured over all wavelengths in sunlight's UVB–UVA range (290–400 nm), along with a table of how effective various wavelengths are in causing sunburn (the erythemal action spectrum) and the standard intensity spectrum of sunlight (see the figure).
 Such in vitro measurements agree very well with in vivo measurements.

 Numerous methods have been devised for evaluation of UVA and UVB protection.
 The most-reliable spectrophotochemical methods eliminate the subjective nature of grading erythema.

 The ultraviolet protection factor (UPF) is a similar scale developed for rating fabrics for sun protective clothing.
 According to recent testing by Consumer Reports, UPF ~30+ is typical for protective fabrics, while UPF ~20 is typical for standard summer fabrics.

 Mathematically, the SPF (or the UPF) is calculated from measured data as:

 where $E(\lambda)$ is the solar irradiance spectrum, $A(\lambda)$ the erythemal action spectrum, and $\mathrm{MPF}(\lambda)$ the monochromatic protection factor, all functions of the wavelength $\lambda$.
 The MPF is roughly the inverse of the transmittance at a given wavelength.

-The above means that the SPF is not simply the inverse of the transmittance in the UVB region.
-If that were true, then applying two layers of SPF 5 sunscreen would always be equivalent to SPF 25 (5 times 5).
-The actual combined SPF may be lower than the square of the single-layer SPF.
+The combined SPF of two layers of sunscreen may be lower than the square of the single-layer SPF.